julien-muke/aws-ec2-auto-scaling-group/README.md

 ![12 copy 2](https://github.com/julien-muke/aws-ec2-auto-scaling-group/assets/110755734/6b6b2dc3-ec8c-4ca6-b511-8f677debf065)

-8. For Listeners and routing, the default listener accepts HTTP traffic on port `80`.
+14. For Listeners and routing, the default listener accepts HTTP traffic on port `80`.
 You can keep the default protocol and port, or choose different ones.
-For Default action, choose the target group that you created.
-You can optionally choose Add listener to add another listener (for example, an HTTPS listener).
+For Default action, choose the target group that you created `tg-ec2-apache2`

 ![12 copy 3](https://github.com/julien-muke/aws-ec2-auto-scaling-group/assets/110755734/0c532f23-85a6-4668-9f60-a2c34aeae4d6)

-9. Review the load balancer configurations and make changes if needed.
+15. Review the load balancer configurations and make changes if needed.
 After you finish reviewing the configurations, choose Create load balancer.